mrbusche/backseatfan.com/_posts/2009-08-21-buffalo-bills-sign-aaron-maybin.md

   </blockquote>

   <p>
     Apparently he leaked the news before even the team knew about the signing.
 Do we give the credit to TO or Adam Schefter?
-My guess is Adam Schefter's &#8220;source&#8221; was TO's twitter.
+My guess is Adam Schefter's "source" was TO's twitter.
 Mark one down for Owens, future ESPN NFL insider.
   </p>

   <p>